 Advanced instruments and facilities are readily available.
 These include ultracentrifuges; gene synthesizer; nuclear magnetic, infrared, ultraviolet and mass spectrometers; gas and liquid chromatographs; computers; recombinant DNA and cell and tissue culture laboratories; and an advanced electron microscope facility.

-Employment opportunities for biochemists are found in colleges in the chemistry, biochemistry and biological sciences departments; in medical schools, hospitals, research institutes and government research laboratories; and in other health, energy, environment and agricultural research programs.
-Biochemists are employed at all levels in industries concerned with food processing, manufacturing, genetic engineering and marketing of drugs, cosmetics and pesticides, as well as in the petroleum and allied
+Employment opportunities for biochemists are found at higher education institutions within the chemistry, biochemistry and biological sciences departments; in medical schools, hospitals, research institutes and government research laboratories; and in other health, energy, environment and agricultural research programs.
+Biochemists are employed at all levels in industries concerned with food processing, manufacturing, genetic engineering and marketing of drugs, cosmetics and pesticides, as well as in the petroleum and allied industrial complexes.

 Earnings of persons trained in biochemistry vary, and the salary level depends largely upon the amount of formal training a person has received.
-Entry-level salaries for biochemists are typically $36,000 to $69,000, based on 2010 data from www.payscale.com.
+Entry-level salaries for biochemists average $48,000 per year, based on 2015 data from www.payscale.com.
 For biochemists who have an advanced degree, salaries and opportunities are much greater.

 High School Preparation

 A strong high school background in English, mathematics (through trigonometry, if possible), biology, chemistry and physics is recommended.

 |First Year Experience|